 Those who want to head out on their own can take river trips on the Rio Grande, hike, or explore on horseback.
 Popular trails include Lost Mine Trail and Santa Elena Canyon Trail that runs along the river.
-One of the best benefits of visiting Big Bend is being able to enjoy the night skies without city light pollution.
+There are so many fun things to do in Big Bend National Park with kids!
+One of the highlights of visiting Big Bend is being able to enjoy the night skies without city light pollution.

 Where to stay in Big Bend with kids

 There are limited accommodation options in Big Bend National Park.
 Look at Chisos Mountains Lodge, Lajitas Golf Resort, or a vacation rental near Big Bend.
 If camping is more of your style, camp your RV in designated primitive sites.